Lin2907/general-knowledge-quiz/README.md

 ### Timer
- + A timer is set for 5 minutes to complete the quiz, adding a sense of urgency and excitement.
+ + A timer is set for 200 seconds to complete the quiz, adding a sense of urgency and excitement.

  <img src = "assets/media/timer.png" alt= "Timer">